Tips for Incredible Wedding Party Photos

 Editorial Posing for the Wedding Party

-After you have the standard poses done, add in a more editorial flare.
+After you have the standard poses done, add in a more editorial flair.
 These are typically more interesting and creative, though they may take more time and effort.
 Consider adding layers, with some wedding party members standing and some sitting.
-Also, consider different facial expressions for these photos, with a smiling version and a “vogue” or not smiling version.
-Lastly, consider finding an area with more dramatic lighting.
+Also consider different facial expressions for these photos, with a smiling version and a “vogue” or serious version.
+Lastly, look for an area with more dramatic lighting.
 Read more on editorial posing here.

 Find an Ideal Background